 John Crossley & Sons was the largest carpet manufacturer in the world by 1862.
 In 1864 the firm became a joint-stock company, with the primary aim of allowing its 3,500 employees to become shareholders.
 20 percent of the company was sold to the employees at preferential rates.
 They were perhaps the first large industrial employer to profit share with their employees.

-In 1868 John Crossley & Sons was the largest publicly quoted industrial company in Britain, with an ordinary share capitalization of £2.2 million (about £220 million in 2014).
+John Crossley & Sons was the largest publicly-quoted industrial company in Britain by 1868, with an ordinary share capitalization of £2.2 million (about £220 million in 2014).
 5,000 people were employed.
 By 1872 the company had annual carpet sales of £1.1 million, including exports to the United States valued at nearly £500,000.
 The buildings at Dean Clough Mill covered 20 acres, where concentration of production at a single site lowered costs.

 John Crossley & Sons was one of the largest manufacturing companies in the world by 1877.

 John Crossley & Sons employed 3,770 people in 1903.

 John Crossley & Sons employed about 5,000 people at the largest carpet works in the world in 1923.

 During the Second World War the company was largely engaged in cotton spinning (identified by the government as an essential industry) from its mill in Rochdale as well as the carpet export trade.

 In 1953, John Crossley & Sons merged with Carpet Trades Ltd of Kidderminster, but the two companies continued to be managed separately.
 A new factory was opened in Brighouse, West Yorkshire, to produce the new, cheaper, tufted-style carpets, which were sold under the Kosset brand, using “new” American marketing techniques.